juanborre/alfred-time-anywhere/README.md

-# alfred-time-at-place
+# Alfred Time at Place

-Gives you the time at a place (country, city, address...)
+It will show you the time at the place you provided.

+You can search for any country/city/village/address.

+You need to register for an API_KEY here: https://ipgeolocation.io/

+You can input the API_KEY in the Workflow configuration